-Achievements Embedding Communities Can with system partners and communities including training and awareness, learning from best practice, capacity building and outcomes focus, enabling an Asset Based Community Development Approach.
+Priority Description Achievements Build on community strengths and assets Embedding Communities Can with system partners and communities including training and awareness, learning from best practice, capacity building and outcomes focus, enabling an Asset Based Community Development Approach.
 Prioritising support for those faced with terrible choices, between food or warmth or other essential needs, working with communities and through our community partners to build community wealth.
 This has included working with partners, strengthening the capacity of the Council's high performing welfare support team, and leveraging resources to provide targeted help for those in extreme difficulty, acknowledging rising demand for help and support for the most vulnerable.
-A Colchester Emergency Fund provided targeted help for those in extreme difficulty, whether with food or warmth or other essential needs, as a supplement to national schemes and other support, working through our community partners.
+Tackle the causes of inequality and support our most vulnerable people A Colchester Emergency Fund provided targeted help for those in extreme difficulty, whether with food or warmth or other essential needs, as a supplement to national schemes and other support, working through our community partners.
 A Crisis Reaction Service drew on and strengthened our high performing benefits team, acknowledging rising demand, continuing to connect residents to sources of support and to otherwise alleviate hardship, at pace, with partners.
 This enabled a Local Council Tax Support (LCTS) Fund to launch, enabling discretionary support, with remaining funding from the main scheme, of up to £100 to all Council Taxpayers in hardship, with minimal application process.
-Through Town Deal funding, commencing work to transform youth facilities in the City Centre (Townhouse youth centre), Stanway and Highwoods.
-Completion of Buffett Way Playground refurbishment (£30k), modernising this play space after years of deprivation, with 'Priority 1' play areas to invest an additional £150k playground funding made available to upgrade play areas that are in desperate need.
+Drawida annotanitica far Through Town Deal funding, commencing work to transform youth facilities in the City Centre (Townhouse youth centre), Stanway and Highwoods.
+Provide opportunities for young people Completion of Buffett Way Playground refurbishment (£30k), modernising this play space after years of deprivation, with 'Priority 1' play areas to invest an additional £150k playground funding made available to upgrade play areas that are in desperate need.